Tuesday, April 13, 2010

 The ‘evil corporation’ story line has always been the favorite of Hollywood.
 But an ordinary director would find it difficult to tie up the loose ends.
 In CG no bad mistakes were done.

-Rachel Weisz) is brutally murdered in suspicious circumstances in Africa.
+The story in short: Tessa (Rachel Weisz) is brutally murdered in suspicious circumstances in Africa.
 Her diplomat husband, Justin Quayle (Ralph Fiennes), is convinced by every one that she was raped and murdered by her black boyfriend.
 He is forced to believe it until slowly unearths the evidence.
 He has to fight the powerful Foreign Office figures, warlords and powerful pharmaceuticals until he avenges his wife.
 He pieces together the jigsaw puzzle and unearths the evil scheme of a pharmaceutical giant.
 Tessa and her black colleague were trying to reveal their evil intentions.

 The film portrays the exploitation of African population by the powerful corporations and the convenient silence/help provided by their governments.